hashicorp/terraform-provider-kubernetes-alpha/README.md

 ## Moving from YAML to HCL

 The `manifest` attribute of the `kubernetes_manifest` resource accepts any arbitrary Kubernetes API object, using Terraform's [map](https://www.terraform.io/docs/configuration/expressions.html#map) syntax.
-If you have YAML you want to use with this provider, we recommend that you convert it to a map as an initial step, rather than using `yamdecode` inside the resource block.
+If you have YAML you want to use with this provider, we recommend that you convert it to a map as an initial step, rather than using `yamldecode()` inside the resource block.

 You can quickly convert a single YAML file to an HCL map using this one liner: